jakedjohnson/import_element/README.md

 ## Feature #2 - Exporting Reports

-- 1. when an `import_request` is "completed", the user operating the import element can click to see more information about the import
+- 1. when an `import_request` is "completed", the user can access the payment reports
-- 2. the page showing information about the `import_request` allows for downloading 3 different report CSVs generated from the original XML data provided.
+- 2. the payment reports page allows for downloading 3 different report CSVs generated from the original XML data provided.
-  - i) outgoing payment totals for each unique source account (5 different corporate checking accounts owned by Dunkin)
+  - i) outgoing payment totals for each unique 5 different corporate checking source accounts owned by Dunkin
-  - ii) outgoing payment totals per unique corporate entity (30 unique dunkin branches)
+  - ii) outgoing payment totals per 30 unique dunkin branches (a branch isn't an entity we care about for account ownership, we just need it to be present for aggregation during payment reports)
   - iii) the status of every payment and its relevant metadata
 - 3. reports can be downloaded